 - SAT scores (if not already on file with the University of Maryland, College Park)

-- Academic audits must be completed with the department(s) of your major(s) and the college advising center
+- Academic audits must be completed with the department(s) of your major(s)/minor(s) and the college advising center

-- Once a student is admitted to the BA/MPP program they are required to maintain a cumulative grade point average of 3.5 or higher for the remainder of their undergraduate curriculum.
+- Once a student is admitted to the Bach/MPP program they are required to maintain a cumulative grade point average of 3.5 or higher for the remainder of their undergraduate curriculum.

 Tips for Successful Admission:

-- Completion of MATH 140/MATH 220 and ECON 200 is recommended prior to applying to the BA/MPP program.
+- Completion of STAT 100 and ECON 200 is recommended prior to applying to the Bach/MPP program.

-- Although a grade of a “C-” or higher will satisfy the requirement for each of these two courses (MATH 140/MATH 220 and ECON 200), a strong application would include a “B” grade or better in each course.
+- Although a grade of a “C” or higher will satisfy the requirement for each of these two courses (STAT 100 and ECON 200), a strong application would include a “B” grade or better in each course.

 - Students interested in applying to this program and those enrolled are recommended to complete ECON 201 with a grade of “B” or better.

 - You should earn a minimum of 15 credits each fall and spring semester prior to applying to the program.